elayer/Fetal-Health-Classifier-Project/README.md

 * CatBoost Classifier F1 Score: 95.06%, Accuracy: 95.06%

-I used Optuna with XGBoost and CatBoost to build an optimized model since these algorthms include a myriad of attributes to test in model building.
+I used Optuna with XGBoost and CatBoost to build an optimized model since these algorthms include a myriad of attributes to test when trying to optimize them (hyperparameters).

 ## Productionization
 I lasted created a Flask API hosted on a local webserver.
 For this step I primarily followed the productionization step from the YouTube tutorial series found in the refernces above.
 This endpoint could be used to access, given cardiotocography exam results, a prediction for whether that pregnancy has normal health conditions or a pathological concern.